iCliniq Logo

 • Reading while wearing a patch.

+If amblyopia is identified early on, it is highly curable.
 Adhering to the treatment by wearing eyeglasses and eyepatch regularly will determine the extent of the prognosis.
 Otherwise, all the methods of treatment discussed are bound to produce excellent results.
+Early therapy for amblyopia increases the likelihood of better vision and fewer adverse reactions in the long run for affected children.

 The child has to be put through regular eye check-ups to diagnose the condition early to prevent lazy eyes.
 Therefore, taking good care of a child’s health is very important.
 However, there is no need to stress or panic as adequate treatment modalities are available to treat amblyopia if required.